abhijith-u/RustlingPages/Book Highlights/Book Highlights - Socialism . . . Seriously by Danny Katch.md

-Socialism . . .
-Seriously: A Brief Guide to Human Liberation Danny Katch
+### Socialism . . .
+Seriously: A Brief Guide to Human Liberation by Danny Katch

+#### 1. Introduction

+- Socialism is a society whose top priority is meeting all of its people’s needs—ranging from food, shelter, and health care to art, culture, and companionship.
+In contrast, capitalism only cares about any of that basic human necessity stuff to the extent that money can be made off it.

+- It is certainly true that neither the “communist” dictators of Russia and China nor the mild “socialist” reformers in Sweden and France succeeded in creating the liberated democratic societies that Marx and Engels described in the Manifesto.
+We are haunted—whether we know it or not—not only by the future horrors of capitalism but by the past failures of socialism.

+- Two simple but far-reaching concepts about socialism:
+  1. Working people control the government.
+  2. The government controls the economy.
+  Number 2 has been the main feature of countries that call themselves socialist or communist, but without Number 1—without democracy at every level of society—state control of the economy has nothing to do with socialism

+- Socialists first got a glimpse of this in the 1871 revolution known as the Paris Commune, which created a new form of government in which officials were paid no more than the average worker’s wage and were immediately recallable if voters were unhappy with them.
+Radical participatory democracy is the heart of the socialist vision.

+- Before it lost its socialist character and became a dictatorship, the Russian Revolution was led by democratically elected soviets.
+These local bodies sprang up in factories, military barracks, and peasant villages across the country to conduct the revolution in their local areas and elect delegates to the regional and national soviet government.

+- As with the Paris Commune, delegates to the soviet could be voted out immediately by unhappy voters.
+Housewives, domestic servants, and other working people who didn’t labor in factories could organize themselves into bodies and gain representation in the soviets.
+Only employers and police were excluded

+- But there is also some truth to conservative fears that all social welfare programs carry within them the dangerous germ of socialism.
+Not because socialism is about government control but because these programs are evidence that capitalism cannot meet some of society’s most basic needs.
+Liberalism can agree with socialism that some things about capitalism should be reformed, and socialists often work alongside liberals to win those changes.
+Where we differ is that liberalism views reforms as ways to preserve capitalism while socialism sees them as steps toward replacing it

+- “Communism” and “socialism” used to mean the same thing in most contexts for Marx and that’s how I treat them in this book.

+#### 2. Dig Deeper

+- Inequality had been growing for decades—from 1979 the richest one-tenth of the One Percent saw their incomes quadruple while the number of people in poverty grew by fifty million.
+But that was a slow, mysterious process.
+In 2008 people saw the same thing happen within a few months, and it was obviously the result of a system that was stacked against us.

+- If you are “too big to fail,” you can get away with literally anything.
+Consider the case of HSBC bank, which was caught laundering billions of dollars for Mexican drug cartels and groups linked to al-Qaeda.
+And yet because HSBC was considered too big to fail (or jail), it got off with no criminal charges.
+The bald-faced immorality goes far beyond bailouts.
+Because corporations have enough money to buy off politicians with what to them is just pocket change, most of them pay lower tax rates than someone making a salary of $40,000 a year.

+- Capitalism is being widely questioned today because the past few years have shown that what is good for this thing called “the economy”—usually defined by stock prices and growth rates—doesn’t have much to do with what is good for most of us.

-The whole civilization-as-jungle thing is a bizarre concept.
+- The whole civilization-as-jungle thing is a bizarre concept.
 Why did we spend the last ten thousand years discovering fire, painting on cave walls, developing writing, building Rome and Timbuktu, and creating philosophy and astronomy if the whole point was to eventually figure out how to live like we were back in the wild?

 *****